ARF-DEV/ARF-DEV/README.md

 ## sup👋

-I'm Arief, a Software Engineer with experience building scalable APIs and backend systems.
+I'm Arief, a Software Engineer with experience building scalable backend systems.
 Experienced in debugging production issues, working with distributed systems, and collaborating cross-functionally to deliver maintainable, high-quality software.

 Other CS things that I interested in are:
 - AI (this is referring to the general AI not just DL or ML)